Retail roundtable: Is Amazon’s Australian ban a game-changer?

 Friday, June 1, 2018/

-Instead, from the start of next month, Australians will automatically be directed to the recently launched Amazon Australia site.
+Instead, from the start of next month, Australian-based shoppers will be directed to the recently launched Amazon Australia site.

 Amazon said on Thursday the decision to stop shoppers from importing goods via its sites is a direct result of the upcoming change to the goods and services tax, which will see GST applied to all online purchases from overseas sellers under $1000 for the first time.

 Local retailers have long argued for GST to be collected on these so-called low value items, but global shopping platforms like Amazon have fought the government on exactly how the tax should be collected.